But, all the boxes are empty??

 Clear off all the small photos and items sitting on top of flat surfaces

-"Let the buyer see open space that he or she will fill," Evan said.
+"Let the buyer see open space that he or she will fill,"

 So, I started filling the boxes I brought home.
 Dang, I have a lot of stuff after living here so long!

 I still have the oval-framed photos of my dad, his brother, and his parents hanging on the wall of my spacious master bedroom.

 They'll be wrapped in bubble wrap and go into new boxes I have collected.

 The bathroom shelves have been emptied and boxed, along with the linen closet in the second bathroom.

 It DOES give the familiar home a "new, clean look."
 Thanks, Evan!

 The kitchen is very large and I've just begun clearing it out.

 Amazing what accumulates on shelves and other flat surfaces over the years.
 The box of Scrabble on a shelf had NOT been opened the whole time I've lived here.

 The cat food and water bottle will be packed last.
 Oh yeah, and the two litter boxes in the smaller living room will be moved out of sight into the small spare bedroom.